-In her role, she has educated numerous medical dosimetry students and participated in the education of students in the Master of Science Program in Radiologic Sciences.
-Since 2005, Mahsa has directed, organized, and hosted an annual Medical Dosimetry Review Course preparing more than 550 students and medical dosimetrists for the board exam.
+In his role, he has educated numerous medical dosimetry and radiation therapy students and participated in the education of students in the Master of Science program in Radiologic Sciences.
+He has also directed, organized, and hosted many medical dosimetry review courses preparing students and medical dosimetrists for the board exam.

-The AAMD would like to congratulate Mahsa for being a successful educator and leader in the field of medical dosimetry!
+The AAMD would like to congratulate Dr. Scott Collins for being a successful educator and leader in the field of medical dosimetry!

 Know someone who has made an impact on the Medical Dosimetry profession?
 Nominate him/her for the new AAMD Outstanding Achievement Award!